ssong26/DeepModulus/README.md

 ## Usage

+The current code is designed for the rectangular sample with spherical inhomogeneities.
+However, it can be quickly extended to the complex structures with arbitrary inhomogeneities.
+To run this code, we need know the constitutive relations, the loading curve and the speckle information.
+Fpr the first one, we need the balance of force and boundary conditions.
+The latter two terms can either be obtained from the real experiment or from the FEM simulations.

 ### For the example.
 The current example provided here is based on the section 3.3 in the references.
 To run the code, please download the folder "Data", "Template" and the file "Run.py", and put them in the same folder.
 In "Run.py", you could set the noise value of speckle data, the number of epochs, the number of speckles and the number of tests you want to make.
+The training speed is about 50 epochs/second.
+During the trainning, you could see a file "variable_history", which prints the material parameters as a function of the trainning epochs.

 ### For other application with artificial experimental data (FEM)

+If you want to run the code for any other geometries and constitutive relation, you need to change several parts of the template.
+It is not difficult
+(to be finished)
+Step-1:

+Step-2:

+Step-3:

+Step-4:

 ### For other application with the real experimental data.
 For any other application,
+(to be finished)
 Step-1:

 Step-2：